-- Add the mashed cauliflower to the top of the shepherd’s pie in an even layer.
+- Add the mashed potatoes to the top of the shepherd’s pie in an even layer.

-- Set your oven to ‘Broil’ (I set mine to high) and brown the top for 5 or 10 minutes (always watching, so its doesn’t burn!) of the mash until it becomes crispy on top, and the shepherd’s pie is bubbling around the edges.
+- Set your oven to ‘Broil’ (I set mine to high) and brown the top for 5 or 10 minutes (always watching, so its doesn’t burn!) until the mashed potatoes become crispy on top, and the shepherd’s pie is bubbling around the edges.
 I add a little paprika to the top for color as well.

 Save Money on Fresh Groceries & Pantry Staples!I get all the fresh produce for my recipes from my garden and from Misfits Market - they sell produce & pantry staples (even wine!) at a super discounted price.
 We get Misfit Market boxes every month and love picking out our favorite seasonal produce for delivery.
 You can get $10 off your first $30 box by clicking here!
 Give Misfits Market a look if you haven’t tried it yet, I highly recommend it!